DV

 Strategy & risk

-ISPY tracks SPX with a basket approach, while TSPY tracks SPDR S&P 500 ETF Trust (SPY) using a growth strategy.
+ISPY tracks SPX with a basket approach, while TSPY tracks SPDR S&P 500 ETF Trust (SPY) with a growth approach.
+Beta is 0.9342 for ISPY and 0.935 for TSPY, indicating ISPY is less volatile relative to the market.

 Fund details